 The Casper mattress is a medium-firm mattress designed to provide support to all sleeping types.
 It performs especially well for back and stomach sleepers and is great for individuals with back pain.

 We didn’t like that Casper isn’t well designed for larger sleepers and has poor edge support, but overall we are still pretty impressed with its performance.
-Let’s take a look at the Casper in more detail.

 The Casper Mattress